HomeSustainabilityGovernanceRisk Management and Compliance

 Risk Management and Compliance Promotion Activities

-Identifying, Evaluating and Specifying Company-wide Risks
+Identifying, Evaluating and Specifying Companywide Risks

-We collect, evaluate and identify company-wide risks, including those of group companies, every three years and conduct an annual review of those risks.
+We collect, evaluate, and identify company-wide risks, including those of group companies, every three years and conduct an annual review of those risks.
 In the comprehensive review of company-wide risks conducted in FY2023, we performed a thorough inventory of risks considering the environmental changes over the past three years.
 We identified those risks that have a heightened concern for materialization and those with insufficient countermeasures as "company-wide risks" and decided to promote effective responses under the oversight of the Risk Management & Compliance Committee.

 Summary of the Collection, Evaluation and Identification of Company-wide Risks